wri/cities-cif/docs/developer.md

 3. [Optional] If you want to add new cities or indicator values to the API, you will need access to our Carto account but the framework does not depend on this.

+Use `uv sync --dev` to create the local development environment defined in `pyproject.toml` before running tests or adding new code.

 ## Adding a Data layer
 Hopefully we already have the layers you need in `city_metrix/layers/` and you can skip this step.
 If not here is the process of creating a new one.